-All early years childcare, such as nurseries and pre-schools, which offer free places to two, three or four year olds must meet the requirements of the SEND Code of Practice.
+The SEND Code of Practice details the responsibilities that councils, early years settings and schools in England have to support children with SEND.
+This includes what information they have to publish to support families.
+All early years childcare providers, such as nurseries and pre-schools, which offer free places to two, three or four year olds must meet the requirements of the SEND Code of Practice.
 These include:

-- The need to involve children and parents properly in decision making, ensuring that you get the information and support you need
+- Involving children and parents properly in decision making, ensuring that they get the information and support they need

 - Responding quickly to children’s emerging needs

-- Planning ahead and working towards positive outcomes for your child
+- Planning ahead and working towards positive outcomes for children

 - A focus on inclusive practice – the great majority of children with SEND are successfully included in mainstream settings

 - Better coordination between services, with new joined-up assessments and plans for children who need support from several services